-As we embrace these new interfaces, also have to give up old abstractions and mental models that we associate with desktop controls.
+So if it's not just about ergonomics, but about UI concepts, that means we also have to give up old abstractions and mental models that we associate with desktop controls.

 TouchUp: Draw filters or effects on photos.
 Brush these effects on, drawing them with your finger.